MachineLearningVisionRG/fsmpy/README.md

 # Examples
 Some basic usage examples are provided below.
 Please take a look at the documentation for further information and detailed examples.
 ## Fuzzy sets representation
-Fuzzy Sets are represented through the FuzzySet class which includes attributes for the corresponding membership and non-membership values.
+Fuzzy Sets are represented through the IntuitionisticFuzzySet class which includes attributes for the corresponding membership and non-membership values.
 A Fuzzy Set *S* with membership and non-membership values is initialized in the following manner:
 ```
-S = FuzzySet(membership_values: Iterable, non_membership_values: Iterable = None)
+S = IntuitionisticFuzzySet(membership_values: Iterable, non_membership_values: Iterable = None)
 ```